gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 After Wittgenstein,
-the search for the ultimate foundation of knowledge, of language, of mathematics — the search for bedrock — is recognized as chasing a phantom.
+the search for the ultimate foundation of knowledge, of language, of mathematics, the search for bedrock, is recognized as chasing a phantom.

 There is no deeper ground.